The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2018)

 Table of Contents:

+Ch.
 8. Most Precious Blood Parish.
-Diocesan Latin Mass--Fr.
-Davison.
+Diocesan Latin Mass.

-The purpose of this little, self-published booklet, which I hope someone might print and distribute to Okie traditionalists and beyond, is to show how the Latin Mass and Catholic tradition have been maintained and handed down in Eastern Oklahoma for nearly the last 50 years by a relatively small number of priests, religious, and laity, with the encouragement of one particular diocesan bishop, and another missionary bishop from abroad.
-Hopefully, the reader will appreciate the unusual sacrifice that went into preserving the Mass of the Ages which they now have access to, and the lessons that can be learned from the past for preserving this same Catholic tradition in the future, for the Local Church.
+The purpose of this history is to show how the Latin Mass and Catholic tradition have been maintained and handed down in Eastern Oklahoma for nearly the last 50 years by a relatively small number of priests, religious, and laity, with the encouragement of one particular diocesan bishop, and another missionary bishop from abroad.
+Hopefully, the reader will appreciate the unusual sacrifice that went into preserving the Mass of the Ages which they now have handed down to them, and the lessons that can be learned from the past for preserving this same Catholic tradition in the future, for the Local Church.

 Later in my young adulthood, vocational discernment led me to Clear Creek monastery, where I spent part of each week, for several months, discerning a religious vocation.
 I would be accepted for the diocesan seminary, but I discerned my vocation was to Holy Matrimony.
-Yet, I had been given permission to complete the first two years in philosophy, which I did, through a distance education program.
-I earned a Masters of Arts in Catholic Philosophy (primarily Thomism, as founded by Dr. Ralph McInerny out of Notre Dame), from Holy Apostles College and Seminary in Cromwell, CT, considered to be one of the most traditional and conservative seminaries in the U.S.
+Yet, before that I had been given permission to complete the first two years in philosophy, which I did, through a seminary distance education program.
+I earned a Masters of Arts in Catholic Philosophy (primarily Thomism, as founded by Dr. Ralph McInerny out of Notre Dame), from Holy Apostles College and Seminary in Cromwell, CT, considered to be one of the most traditional and conservative seminaries in the U.S. I am no professional scholar, but the Catholic philosophical principles I learned I have since applied in my state in life.

 This little history will show that while on one hand, just as there is division everywhere now in the Universal Church, so there is also understandable division in the Traditional Movement, that has its place at being addressed; yet, more importantly, on the other hand, in my opinion, this short story aims to show how traditional Catholics are and should be united under the bi-fold source of Church unity--i.e. unity under the Deposit of the Faith, as handed down in the form of Sacred Tradition, andunity under the divine, hierarchical structure of the Church founded by Our Lord Jesus Christ.
-As I write these notes down, I personally observe that the works and communities of Catholic tradition in Eastern Oklahoma are diminishing, which begs the question for how long will Catholics in this Diocese have access to the Latin Mass?
-Years?
-Decades?
-I believe we can learn from this little 50 year history here in the Heartland, lessons to be applied when planning and looking into the future of Catholic tradition in our Local Church.
+As I type these notes out, I personally observe that the works and communities of Catholic tradition in Eastern Oklahoma are diminishing.
+Yet, I believe we can learn from this little 50 year history here in the Heartland, lessons to be applied when planning and looking into the future of Catholic tradition in our Local Church.

 liturgical reform, who is on record describing how the changes were in fact a radical, substantial change into an effectively "New Rite."
 In virtually every Diocese throughout the Universal Church, after the promulgated Missal of Paul VI, aka the Novus Ordo Missae (New Order of the Mass) or usually abbreviated the Novus Ordo, was distributed to all Roman rite priests, a decision had to be made.
 Go along with this experimental liturgy, in the name of obedience?
 Or, as some priests and laity asked, can we continue to celebrate the traditional Roman rite as it had developed for 2000 years, being finally codified by Pope St. Pius V after the Council of Trent.